Suspect who 'ambushed' two Pennsylvania state troopers in shooting is dead, official says

 The location was about 5 miles (8 kilometers) north of the borough of Thompson, some 163 miles (262 kilometers) north of Philadelphia.

-Angelica Howell, a deputy coroner in Susquehanna County, said shortly after 3 p.m. that she was on her way to where the shooting occurred.
+Angelica Howell, a deputy coroner in Susquehanna County, said shortly after 3 p.m. that she was on her way to the shooting location.
 Howell said authorities did not indicate whether there was more than one person dead when they asked the coroner’s office to respond.

 “I can tell you that the actor is deceased and more information will be released specifically about what happened today," Paris said.
 The troopers' police vehicles were hit by multiple bullets, he said.